render-examples/postgresql-missing-trigger-index/README.md

 ### 1a.
 Create a demo database
 If you already have a database you can use for demo purposes, feel free to use that instead of creating a new instance.
 Identify the URL of this database.

 Otherwise, create a database on Render.
-You can use Render's free plan.
+For this demo, you'll get best results by using a paid instance on Render.
+We recommend using the `basic-1gb` database tier.
 1. [Follow this guide](https://docs.render.com/databases#create-your-database) to create a database through the Render dashboard.
    * If you prefer to set up a database using Infrastructure as Code, learn about [Render Blueprints](https://docs.render.com/infrastructure-as-code) and apply the Blueprint that's [located in this repository](./render.yaml).
 2. Once your database is running, locate its [external URL](https://docs.render.com/databases#connecting-with-the-external-url) in the Render dashboard: